Skip to main content

 Professor appreciates his gift

 Miren Ivankovic was born in Zadar, Croatia.
-He came to the United States as an exchange student in New York and stayed to receive his undergraduate degree from Lander University and a Ph.D at Clemson University.
+He came to the United States as an exchange student in New York and stayed to receive his undergraduate degree from Lander University and a Ph.D. at Clemson University.
 Miren was an avid runner for many years, competing in the South Carolina Grand Prix Circuit.
 Eventually, he developed arthritis in both hips and ultimately suffered pelvic damage in 2005.
-At that time he underwent a series of bone grafts to repair the impairment.
-Since his surgery, he has continued an active lifestyle, playing tennis and running as often as he can.
+At that time, he underwent a series of bone grafts to repair the impairment.
+Thanks to his generous donor hero, he has continued an active lifestyle, playing tennis and running as often as he can.
 Miren has been a professor in the College of Business at Anderson University since 2006.
 He and his wife, Diana, make their home in Clemson.
 Miren says, “The cause of organ, eye and tissue donation saves lives.
 It for sure allowed my orthopedist to repair my very damaged pelvis.”
 “Donation is amazing.
 It is a true act of giving.”

 M.J.
 Eugene Kinard